Counting genus zero real curves in symplectic manifolds: Proof of Theorem and real GW invariants

+be the identity component of the real automorphism group of $\Si$.
+This is a real $2$-dimensional complex Lie group which has a canonical orientation (although we do not care about its orientation; see Remark~\ref{fiber-prod-ori}).
 After replacing $\Si$ with $\tilde{\Si}$, the real automorphism group of the domain increases by a factor of $S^1$ and the gluing parameter of the domain takes values in $\C$.
-To kill the extra $S^1$-action in both the automorphism group and the gluing parameter, as in the statement of the lemma, we consider the gluing parameter to be positive real (absolute value of the complex one) and restrict to a real 4-dimensional section of $G_0\times S^1$, given by
+To kill the extra $S^1$-action in both the automorphism group and the gluing parameter, as in the statement of the lemma, we consider the gluing parameter to be positive real (absolute value of the complex one) and restrict to a real $4$-dimensional section of $G_0\times S^1$, given by

 which is canonically isomorphic to $G_0$.
 Let

 This is a real one-parameter family of genus zero real curves over $\R^{\geq 0}$,

 with the fiber-preserving involution